 The success of the Superman Annuals likewise spawned a new series of similar Batman Annuals.
 This one was the first and it excited me almost as much as had the all the others.
 It appeared in the early weeks of the Summer of 1961, after the appearances of the Superman Annual #2 and the giant Secret Origins.

 By March, 1957, I was still seven years old, but becoming a more and more proficient reader.
-I was therefore discovering that it was easier to read comics books myself.
+I was therefore discovering that it was easier to read comics books by myself for myself.
 I had many comic book interests: Cowboys and Indians, funny animals, super heroes and dinosaurs.
 The spinner rack at the nearest drugstore featured lots of comics.
 The cover of one featured two Indians being menaced by a huge dinosaur, a Stegosaurus, dinosaurs and Indians together: WOW!!
 I bought it and its hero, Turok, became one of my favorite heroes.
 It was the seventh issue in what became a long running series of comic books that I devoured when I could.

 DC Comics created this comic book, Showcase, in 1956 to save money.
 A number of their old titles had been losing readership and so were canceled.
 DC recognized that it needed to create new comic titles, but the company wasn't sure which new directions their readers would prefer that they take.
 Figuring that out would require some experimentation to discover new formulas that the company could then pursue.
 Unfortunately, starting up numerous new comic books would be expensive, so DC hit upon the idea of starting just one new comic book, one that would be used to showcase all of their new ideas, one after the other, in one new title called, naturally, Showcase!
 This amazing comic book was to foster and create some of the most memorable new titles of what was eventually to be known as the Silver Age of comic books.
 Many characters and series that later became famous and much sought after first appeared in Showcase.
 These included among many others, the Flash, the Challengers of the Unknown, Lois Lane, the Suicide Squad, the Atom, the Metal Men, the Sea Devils and, starting in issue #22 of Showcase, one of my all time personal favorites, the Green Lantern.
 I bought this comic book, Showcase #22, in 1959 when I was ten years old as well as the next two issues of Showcase that continued his series and then bought every copy of his own title which began soon after in 1960.
 In time, Green Lantern was possibly more popular than even Superman --- for a while anyway.
 And I was right there at the beginning.